 Chapter Name: Combustion, Fuels and Flames

-Activity Name: Observing the behavior of different solid fuels in Combustion, Fuels and Flames
+Activity Name: Observing what happens in different zones of candle flame in Combustion, Fuels and Flames

 Step by Step Procedure:

-- Perform the experiment in a well-ventilated area to avoid the accumulation of combustion byproducts.
+- Conduct the experiment in a well-ventilated area to avoid inhalation of fumes.

 Lesson Learnt from Experiment: